tctree333/Bird-ID/README.md

 8. Install any necessary packages with `pip install -r requirements.txt`.
 You may also want to setup a python virtual environment to avoid package conflicts before installing packages.
 9. You are now ready to run the application!
 Start the bot with `python3 -m bot`.
 Make sure you're on Python version 3.7.

-If you're running this for production, you may want to enable precaching of media files, which will slow response during startup, especially with slower internet.
-To enable the precache, set `SCIOLY_ID_BOT_ENABLE_PRECACHE` to `true` in `.env`.

 The bot can also attempt to backup the Redis database to a set Discord channel.
 To enable this, set `SCIOLY_ID_BOT_ENABLE_BACKUPS` to `true` and `SCIOLY_ID_BOT_BACKUPS_CHANNEL` to the channel id of a channel the bot has access to in `.env`.

 If you need help or have any questions, let us know in our [Discord support server.](https://discord.gg/xDqYddK)